dothidden/writeups/content/balsnctf_2023/Web3.md

 }
 ```

-this method verifies that data is similar to an ethereum signature
+This method verifies that data is similar to an Ethereum signature

 ```javascript
 app.post("/exploit", async function (req, res) {